 It’s not always obvious which areas of a home will need radon mitigation, especially when multiple foundation types are involved.
 The best way to lower radon levels is to create suction under every area of the house.
 However, we can get away with only treating certain portions of a home in some situations.
 To help inform our mitigation decisions, we’ve started using EcoTracker digital radon monitors during bids and installs.
 Let’s look at how we used EcoTracker to inform our mitigation process on a split-level home with at least one addition.
-You can also watch the video here.

 To start, we scattered four sensors around the house to get an idea of the home’s radon levels.
 We placed our first EcoTracker in the well room under the front step and shut the door to isolate the area.
 A well room like this is not a spot that someone would necessarily test, which is where having these monitors can be useful.